Doorman (character): Fictional character biography

-GLX-Mas Special

 During the GLX-Mas Special, the team confronted Dr. Tannenbaum, who had released an army of living Christmas trees on the citizens of Wisconsin.
 Later, Doorman informed the team that he had to go and visit his father.
 Upon reaching his father's house, his father quickly complained that DeMarr was throwing his life away and needed to join the real world.
 He told his son that he had "stupid powers" and "all the other heroes have better powers than you".
 Realizing that his own happiness was more important than his father's respect, DeMarr finally admitted the truth to his father: that he had died and came back as an angel of death.
 He had not come back to visit his father but rather to collect his soul, as he had fallen off the roof while setting up Christmas lights and died.
-The revelation of DeMarr's new role in the universe greatly pleased his father, who couldn't wait to brag to all his friends in heaven about how his son was the new angel of death.
+The revelation of DeMarr's new role in the universe greatly pleased his father, who could not wait to brag to all his friends in heaven about how his son was the new angel of death.

-Great Lakes Champions

 The team participated in a charity superhero poker tournament hosted by the Thing, where Flatman beat their host in the final round.
 Flatman's status as champion inspired the team to rename themselves the Great Lakes Champions, after being discouraged from affiliation with both the X-Men and the Defenders by members of those teams present at the tournament, ignoring the protests of former Champions of Los Angeles member Hercules.

-Civil War/The Initiative

-All of the Great Lakes Champions have registered with the United States government as required by the Superhuman Registration Act, as revealed when Deadpool mistakenly attempted to apprehend them for violating the Act, only to be defeated and informed that they had already registered.

-DeMarr has been identified as one of the 142 registered superheroes who appear on the cover of the comic book Avengers: The Initiative #1.

-Doorman and his teammates became the Initiative group in charge of Wisconsin, calling themselves the Great Lakes Initiative.
-They were given a rescue mission to save Dionysus after he fell from Mount Olympus and was captured by A.I.M., who planned to use his powers to cause mental instability on all the superheroes they consider a threat.
-During the task, Deadpool ambushes Mr. Immortal and Flatman.
-Flatman recruited him as a reserve member of the team but the mercenary eventually overstayed his welcome.
-After many failed attempts, Deadpool is kicked out of the group by Squirrel Girl.

-Secret Invasion
+In Avengers: The Initiative, Doorman is among the 142 members of the eponymous initiative.
+The Great Lakes Initiative attempt to rescue Dionysus from A.I.M., during which Squirrel Girl kicks Deadpool out of the group.

-During the Secret Invasion storyline, the team confronted a Skrull disguised as Grasshopper, with help from Gravity and Catwalk.
-They later appeared to welcome Gravity as leader of the team, after he was transferred to Wisconsin by Norman Osborn.
+During the Secret Invasion storyline, the team confronts a Skrull disguised as Grasshopper, with help from Gravity and Catwalk.
+Gravity later becomes the leader of the team after transferring to Wisconsin.